STL Research Becomes A Member Of The FAST Cluster

-The Neptune 20M+ system enables transfer of personnel or cargo from a vessel to a fixed offshore structure with full motion-compensation so that all wave-induced motions are removed and the payload arrives at the target structure with no relative movement between them.
+The Neptune 20M system enables transfer of personnel with equipment or cargo from a vessel via a gondola, to a fixed or floating offshore structure with full (6DoF) motion-compensation to remove wave induced motions, with the payload arriving at the target structure with no relative movement between them.

 Six degree of freedom (6DOF) Motion Platform.